Towns, bench help Timberwolves beat road-weary Kings 132-105

 The Timberwolves returned home following an 0-4 trip, including a 141-130 loss at Sacramento.

+"You're always worried when you have a lead like that is sustaining your effort, and you're especially concerned with a team like that that shoots 3s the way they do," Minnesota coach Tom Thibodeau said.
+"We were fortunate to work our way out of that and then I was very pleased with our bench."

+Kings coach Dave Joerger had a different reason to turn to his reserves.
+Sacramento was playing for the third time in four nights with travel, and then trailed big early.

 Buddy Hield scored 21 points for the Kings but didn't play in the second half.
-Sacramento coach Dave Joerger didn't play any of his starters after halftime.
+Joerger didn't play any of his starters after halftime.

-Considering the travel and the team's start, Joerger had reason to stick with his reserves.
+"I think that's one thing we're working on as a young team, learning how to play on back-to-backs and finding that energy from somewhere," forward Skal Labissiere said.
+"We've been struggling with that this whole year.
+I think as we mature, we'll figure it out."

-Keyed by Gorgui Dieng and Josh Okogie, Minnesota started the second half on a 25-5 run.
+Keyed by Okogie and Gorgui Dieng, Minnesota started the second quarter on a 25-5 run.
 Dieng scored seven of his season-high 15 points during the outburst, but it was the energetic rookie Okogie that had the Timberwolves and their fans celebrating.

-Okogie recovered a loose ball on the defensive end and streaked down for an acrobatic dunk.
-On the next series, he blocked a shot and fed Dieng with a no-look pass on the other end for a dunk.
-Following a Sacramento miss, Okogie got out on the break again for an easy lay-in.

-The Kings had a scoreless stretch of nearly three minutes on the other side.
+Okogie, drafted 20th this year out of Georgia Tech, finished with 10 points, three rebounds and three assists.

+"I'm always in the gym working on different things, working on different ways to impact the game," Okogie said.
+"Sometimes I play, sometimes I don't.
+When I do play, I'm going to do anything I can to help my team win."

 TIP-INS

 Timberwolves: Teague missed the game with left ankle inflammation.
-Minnesota coach Tom Thibodeau said there was no specific injury, but the inflammation built up over time. ...
-Okogie finished with 10 points, three rebounds and three assists. ...
-The Wolves had a season-high 37 assists on 48 made shots.
+Thibodeau said there was no specific injury, but the inflammation built up over time. ...
+The Timberwolves set a franchise record with nine players scoring in double figures. ...
+Minnesota had a season-high 37 assists on 48 made shots. ...
+The Wolves outscored Sacramento 66-36 in the paint.

 UP NEXT